Pseudonym: Literature

-On the other hand, some 20th- and 21st-century male romance novelists have used female pen names.
+Similarly, some 20th- and 21st-century male romance novelists – a field dominated by women – have used female pen names.
 A few examples are Brindle Chase, Peter O'Donnell (as Madeline Brent), Christopher Wood (as Penny Sutton and Rosie Dixon), and Hugh C. Rae (as Jessica Sterling).

 A pen name may be used if a writer's real name is likely to be confused with the name of another writer or notable individual, or if the real name is deemed unsuitable.

 Authors who write both fiction and non-fiction, or in different genres, may use different pen names to avoid confusing their readers.
 For example, the romance writer Nora Roberts writes mystery novels under the name J. D. Robb.

-In some cases, an author may become better known by his pen name than his real name.
+In some cases, an author may become better known by their pen name, rather than their real name.
 Some famous examples of that include Samuel Clemens, writing as Mark Twain, Theodor Geisel, better known as Dr. Seuss, and Eric Arthur Blair (George Orwell).
 The British mathematician Charles Dodgson wrote fantasy novels as Lewis Carroll and mathematical treatises under his own name.

 Some authors, such as Harold Robbins, use several literary pseudonyms.

 Some pen names have been used for long periods, even decades, without the author's true identity being discovered, as with Elena Ferrante and Torsten Krol.

 Joanne Rowling published the Harry Potter series as J. K. Rowling.
-Rowling also published the Cormoran Strike series, a series of detective novels including The Cuckoo's Calling under the pseudonym Robert Galbraith.
+Rowling also published the Cormoran Strike series of detective novels including The Cuckoo's Calling under the pseudonym Robert Galbraith.

 Winston Churchill wrote as Winston S. Churchill (from his full surname Spencer Churchill which he did not otherwise use) in an attempt to avoid confusion with an American novelist of the same name.
 The attempt was not wholly successful – the two are still sometimes confused by booksellers.